A final major version of WordPress for 2016, WordPress 4.7 has been released with several updates and a new default WordPress theme 2017.

 Post Type Templates in 4.7

-Until now, use of templates to create different layouts were limited to ‘page’ post type.
+Until now, the use of templates to create different layouts were limited to ‘page’ post type.
 With WordPress 4.7, this is also available to other WordPress post types.

 Theme developers can now build and make templates available for posts.